jacobzahn/CO2_Sol_Model_Real_Data/README.md

 This module calcuates the Solar and CO2 forcings, which are then plotted against time in CO2_Sol_main.py.
 It is exactly the same as in the first model, except that CO2 forcings are calculated for real and generalized CO2 data.

 # How to run the model
-To run this model, first make sure all three of the above files are in your working directory.
+To run this model, first make sure all four of the above files (3 python files and 1 excel file) are in your working directory.
 Then in ipython or whichever interface you use, type "run CO2_Sol_main.py".
 The output will be two plots that show Solar Forcing, CO2 Forcing, and their sum over the time period of interest, for the real and generalized CO2 data.